Stew-McD/T-reX/docs/source/configuration.rst

 CustomConfig Module
 -------------------

-This module provides functions for managing the configuration of the WasteAndMaterialFootprint package.
+This module provides functions for managing the configuration of the T-reX package.
 This is only needed if you have installed the package from PyPi, if you have cloned the repository you can just edit the configuration files directly.

 By running the following command, the program will create a folder ``config`` in the current working directory containing the default configuration files:

 .. code-block:: python

-    wmf.config.config_setup()
+    T-reX.config.config_setup()

 You can then edit these files to match your project structure and your needs.
 And then run the following command to reload the configuration:

 .. code-block:: python

-    wmf.config.config_reload()
+    T-reX.config.config_reload()

 You will then need to restart your python session for the changes to take effect.
 If you want to reset the configuration to the default values, you can run:

 .. code-block:: python

-    wmf.config.config_reset()
+    T-reX.config.config_reset()

 General Settings: ``user_settings.py``
 ---------------------------------------

 This is the main configuration file, the one that you might want to edit to match your project structure and your needs.
-By default, the program will take a brightway2 project named ``default`` and copy that to a new project named ``SSP-cutoff``, which is then copied to a new project named ``WMFootprint-SSP-cutoff``.
+By default, the program will take a brightway2 project named ``default`` and copy that to a new project named ``SSP-cutoff``, which is then copied to a new project named ``T_reXootprint-SSP-cutoff``.

 Doing it this way isolates the components and allows you to keep your original brightway2 project as it was.
 If space is an issue, you can set all of the project names to be the same.